franciscop/picnic/src/plugins/grid/readme.md

   <div><code>off-sixth</code></div>
 </div>

-> Note: `offset-none` is useful for making responsive layouts as explained in the next point.
+> Note: `off-none` is useful for making responsive layouts as explained in the next point.